naclomi/libgarib/docs/LANDSCAPES.md

 - Actual graphical and collision data (meshes, animations and textures)
     - This is all stored in the _object data_ being referenced by the landscape layout.
 That data is in the game's object banks.
-- Gravity strength (TODO, confirm if this is true)
 - Mr. Tip message text
 - Which object banks and texture banks need to be loaded for the landscape to function